Special Authority (SA)

 Special Authority (SA) grants coverage to a drug, medical supply or device that otherwise would not be eligible for full coverage.
-Coverage is provided for patients with specific medical circumstances.
-Reimbursement depends on the patient’s PharmaCare plan rules, including annual deductible requirements.
-In rare cases, SA coverage is available for non-benefit items (see SA drug types).
+Coverage is provided to patients in specific medical circumstances and depends on the patient’s PharmaCare plan rules, including deductible requirements.

 Note: SA approval must be in place before a patient pays for a prescription.
-Coverage cannot be provided retroactively.
+Coverage is not retroactive.

 SA approval may be granted for the following drug types:

-For patients who experience an adverse reaction or treatment failure on the reference drug.
-See criteria and forms below.
+Full coverage of non-reference drugs for patients who experience an adverse reaction or treatment failure on the reference drug.

 Drugs not marketed in Canada